Nikolaossamaras/Desktop-companion/README.md

 the Firmware is the code , but i am not sure if it works cause i dont have the parts on me .
 The code also may be wrong for the same reason .

+## Code
+[here](https://github.com/Nikolaossamaras/Desktop-companion/blob/main/desktopcompcode.ino) is the link for the code

 # Credits

 - [Fusion 360](https://fusion-360.en.uptodown.com/windows) – 3D Case Designing